mono/website/docs/advanced/garbage-collector/sgen/index.md

 ### Pinning

-Either because the programmer has manually pinned an object (by using the fixed statement in C#) or because we implicitly pinned an object because it is referenced in a managed to unmanaged transition or because the platform does not support precise stack scanning some object might be pinned down in memory.
+Either because the programmer has manually pinned an object (by using the fixed statement in C#) or because we implicitly pinned an object because it is referenced from the stack or registers some object might be pinned down in memory.

 Pinned objects are a bit of a complication since it is not possible to completely clean out the nursery, so it can become fragmented.
 This also requires an additional check in the central loop.
+Before the scan loop, the set of pinned objects must be detected.
+All these objects will have their vtable pointer tagged, so the scan code knows not to copy them.

+Another problem with pinned objects is that, after the collection is finished, we can end up with object in the major heap pointing to objects in nursery.
+These pinned objects will have to remain a root in the next collection and we will also have to scan again all the objects from the major heap, in case the objects become unpinned and we need to update the refs.
+This means that every reference from the major heap to a pinned object will require marking in the card table (a description on write barriers can be found below).
+Since every marked card represents an overhead to the GC at the next collection, pinned objects that are referenced a lot of times from different major objects, will be cemented.
+Cemented objects will be pinned until the next major collection and they will no longer require card table marking.
+We track candidate objects for cementing in a hash set and objects are cemented by having another vtable bit tagged.

 ### Finishing Up